sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: greenhouse sdk

-I was one of the principal architects and maintainers of Greenhouse, a C++ creative coding SDK built on Oblong's g-speak spatial operating platform.
+I was one a principal architect and maintainer of Greenhouse, a C++ creative coding SDK built atop Oblong's g-speak spatial operating platform.
 Greenhouse gave developers more approachable abstractions and faster time-to-joy than g-speak itself.

 Oblong's clients came to rely on it, and it was [made available to the public](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/) as well.
-The Client Solutions team adopted it for production work in 2013.
+The Client Solutions team used Greenhouse in production for over 5 years.

 {{< vimeo 553841461 >}}